warmcat/libwebsockets/READMEs/README.coding.md

 SSL_library_init() is called from the context create api and it also is not reentrant.
 So at least create the contexts sequentially.

-@section writeable Only send data when socket writeable

-You should only send data on a websocket connection from the user callback `LWS_CALLBACK_SERVER_WRITEABLE` (or `LWS_CALLBACK_CLIENT_WRITEABLE` for clients).

-If you want to send something, do not just send it but request a callback when the socket is writeable using

- - `lws_callback_on_writable(context, wsi)` for a specific `wsi`, or

- - `lws_callback_on_writable_all_protocol(protocol)` for all connections
-using that protocol to get a callback when next writeable.

-Usually you will get called back immediately next time around the service loop, but if your peer is slow or temporarily inactive the callback will be delayed accordingly.
-Generating what to write and sending it should be done in the ...WRITEABLE callback.

-See the test server code for an example of how to do this.

-@section otherwr Do not rely on only your own WRITEABLE requests appearing

-Libwebsockets may generate additional `LWS_CALLBACK_CLIENT_WRITEABLE` events if it met network conditions where it had to buffer your send data internally.

-So your code for `LWS_CALLBACK_CLIENT_WRITEABLE` needs to own the decision about what to send, it can't assume that just because the writeable callback came it really is time to send something.

-It's quite possible you get an 'extra' writeable callback at any time and just need to `return 0` and wait for the expected callback later.

 @section closing Closing connections from the user side